 - 1 egg

-- 2.25 cups water (or go with the amount specified on the instant ramen soup directions)
+- 2.25 cups water or use the amount instructed on the instant ramen packet

 Instructions

-- In a serving bowl, combine minced garlic, kewpie mayo, raw egg and the instant ramen soup base.
-Mix well.
+- In a large serving bowl, whisk together minced garlic, kewpie mayo, raw egg and the instant ramen soup base powder.

-- Then in a pot, add suggested amount of water (or refer to the amount specified on the instant ramen packet if the packet calls for less), bring to a boil.
+- Then in a small pot, add suggested amount of water (or refer to the amount specified on the ramen packet if it calls for less), bring to a boil.
 Add instant ramen noodles and boil for 2 minutes or until al dente.

-- Very slowly pour half of the piping hot ramen water into your serving bowl with the mayo egg mixture while mixing it.
-This process of tempering the eggs is a key step.
-If you pour it in all at once, it'll cook the eggs.
+- Very slowly pour half of the piping hot noodle water into the serving bowl with the mayo egg mixture while mixing.
+Do not just pour all the noodle water into the bowl or it will fully cook the eggs.

-- Then pour the rest of the ramen water and the ramen noodles.
-Mix until the ramen and broth together and enjoy!
-Garnish with scallions, optional.
+- Then pour the rest of the noodle water and ramen noodles into the bowl.
+Mix the ramen and broth together.
+Garnish with green onions and enjoy!

 Kimber